Home » Dish Type » Bread » Sourdough Bread Made Easy at Home

 You can use the starter to make sourdough, or store the starter in the refrigerator.

-Why Do We Discard During Starter Feeding?
+Why Most Recipes Calling For Discarding During Starter Feeding?

 The answer comes down to science and balance.
 Sourdough thrives on proper feeding ratios.
 Discarding keeps the amount of starter in proportion to the fresh flour and water you add.
 This ensures the yeast has enough food to stay healthy and active.